WHY FILM STUDIES?

 HOW DOES THE FILM STUDIES MINOR WORK?

 Because this is a new program, we understand that students may start the minor at different levels.
-We encourage you to contact the Film Studies Coordinator if you would like to discuss variations on the minor program that would better suit your needs. download a checklist here: checklist
+We encourage you to contact one of the Film Studies Coordinators if you would like to discuss variations on the minor program that would better suit your needs.
+Contact Linda Robinson (Communication) or Donald Jellerson (English).

 WHAT SKILLS CAN I EXPECT TO LEARN?